 For many Black women, hair care is no minor thing.
 "Not surprisingly, increasing physical activity is met sometimes with hesitation, as the cost-benefit analysis of physical activity and perspiration versus the upkeep and maintenance of a hairstyle is considered," says Dr. Tolliver, a clinical assistant professor of family medicine and faculty wellness lead at the Ohio State University Wexner Medical Center's Department of Family Medicine.

-To put into perspective just how important hair care is, consider this staggering statistic: According to a February 2018 report from analytics firm Nielsen, Black Americans spent $473 million on hair care in 2017 and account for more than 85 percent of consumers of ethnic hair and beauty products.
+To put into perspective just how important hair care is, consider this staggering statistic: According to a February 2018 report from analytics firm Nielsen, Black Americans spent $473 million on hair care in 2017 and account for more than 85 percent of consumers of Black hair and beauty products.

 Our hair doesn't have to be a hurdle, though.
 Here, Black hairstylists and trainers share some of their top tips for maintaining their 'dos while working out.